ArielAmzalak/WBAPI_Doc/doc/address-messages.md

   "interactive": {
     "type": "address_message",
     "body": {
       "text": "Thanks for your order!
-Tell us what address you’d like this order delivered to."
+Tell us what address youd like this order delivered to."
     },
     "action": {
       "name": "address_message",